vinayakjaas/exospherehost/README.md

     # define steps to handle failure for this cluster
     failure:
-        # run from failured steps from this satellite
+        # run from failed steps from this satellite
         from: parse-pdf-with-docling
         satellites:
             - name: Move to failure bucket